ln-markets/docs.lnmarkets.com/src/faq/trading_futures.md

 The exit price of a position is the price at which it is closed.

-## What is the price reference?

-The price reference of a position is the price at which the position can be bought back at any time.
-For instance, for a long position to be unwind, one needs to sell the contract.

-Price for this sell order is the bid price, then price reference for this position is the bid price.
-Conversely, for a short position to be unwind, one needs to buy the contract.
-Price for this buy order is the offer price, then the price reference for this position is the offer price.

-This rule applies to P&L computation, take profit and liquidation orders.

-Long position example: We open a long market order at a Price = 38541.5.
-A few minutes later, Bid-Offer is: 38427.5 - 38504.5.
-Since it is a long position, our price reference is: 38427.5.
-Short position example: We open a short market order at a Price = 38419.0.
-A few minutes later, Bid-Offer is: 38396.5 - 38473.5.
-Since it is a short position, our price reference is: 38473.5.

 ## What is the quantity?

 The quantity is the number of contracts you want to trade.

 On LN Markets, each contract is worth 1 USD, margin and P&L are expressed in sats (1 BTC = 100,000,000 satoshis or sats).

-## What is the margin?

-When buyers and sellers want to enter a Bitcoin derivatives position, to make sure they honor their contractual obligations, exchanges and trading platforms require them to deposit and maintain an account funded with Bitcoin as collateral: this is called the margin.

-On LN Markets, each margin is dedicated to a specific position.
-Hence, a trader can have different positions with a specific margin policy for each one.

-There are 3 ways to define the Margin:
-- Set it directly
-- Calculate it using the leverage
-- Calculate it using the liquidation price

-Margin is expressed in sats (1 BTC = 100,000,000 satoshis or sats).

 ## What is the leverage?

-Leverage in trading is an investment strategy that allows to gain exposure to a financial asset with a smaller upfront capital, known as margin.
+Leverage in trading is an investment strategy that allows one to gain exposure to a financial asset with a smaller upfront capital, known as margin.

 Leverage is a double-edged sword.
 With a leverage of 1, you are exposed to the variations of the underlying asset.
 With a leverage of 2, for a long position, when the underlying asset increases by 1, your P&L increases by 2.
 But when the underlying asset decreases by 1, your P&L decreases by 2.
 And vice versa for a short position.

 On LN Markets, leverage is limited to x100.

+## What is the margin?

+When buyers and sellers want to enter a Bitcoin derivatives position, to make sure they honor their contractual obligations, exchanges and trading platforms require them to deposit and maintain an account funded with Bitcoin as collateral: this is called the margin.

+For a given margin and leverage, quantity and liquidation are automatically computed (margin = quantity / (price * leverage)).

+On LN Markets, each margin is dedicated to a specific position.
+Hence, a trader can have different positions with a specific margin policy for each one.

+Margin is expressed in sats (1 BTC = 100,000,000 satoshis or sats).

+## What is the initial margin?

+The initial margin is the amount in sats to deposit in collateral to open a position.

+The initial margin is equal to a margin plus a maintenance margin, which is the minimum amount to keep your position open (it includes opening and closing fees).

+## What is the maintenance margin?

+The maintenance margin represents the lowest required balance to keep your position or order active.
+It encompasses a reserve to cover the costs associated with opening and closing the position.

+When an order is executed (whether it's an opening or closing order), the fees are subtracted from the maintenance margin.
+For market orders, this deduction occurs immediately upon placing the order, as the execution is instantaneous.

+## What are the trading fees?

+Your trading fee depends on the Tier in which you belong.
+The higher your trading volume, the lower your trading fees.
+Check your Profile to know your Tier.

+## How are computed fees?

+Initially, Total fee paid = 0 and maintenance margin = opening fee reserved + closing fee reserved, with opening fee reserved = quantity / entry price * Tier1 fee and closing fee reserved = quantity / initial liquidation price * Tier 1 fee.

+At the time of trading, Total fee paid = opening fee and maintenance margin = opening fee reserved + closing fee reserved - opening fee.
+Opening fee reserved and opening fee can be different in case of change of Tier fee.

+When closing a position, Total fee paid = opening fee + closing fee and maintenance margin = opening fee reserved + closing fee reserved - opening fee - closing fee.

+And users will receive P&L + margin + maintenance margin.

 ## What is the liquidation?

-Liquidation is the forced closure of your open positions.

-On LN Markets, if the margin can not cover the P&L, the position has to liquidated with a liquidation order.
+Liquidation is the forced closure of a running position.
+It occurs If the Futures price falls below the liquidation level for long positions, or rises above the liquidation level for short positions

+## What is the margin ratio?

+When the margin ratio reaches 100% your position is liquidated.
+Margin ratio = maintenance margin / (initial margin + P&L - Fee).

 ## What is a market order?